 CHICAGO — The U.S. Environmental Protection Agency has decided not to consider a chemical waste permit requested by a central Illinois landfill that would allow it to store PCB.

-Quinn's office said Monday that the state EPA will move to keep PCBs from being dumped in the Clinton Landfill near Clinton after learning that local approval of the landfill in 2002 didn't include PCBs.
+In a statement released Wednesday, the EPA said it based its action on the Illinois EPA's decision last month barring PCBs from being dumped in the Clinton Landfill near Clinton.
+The decision came after the state agency learned local approval of the landfill in 2002 didn't include PCBs.

 The Clinton landfill sits atop the Mahomet Aquifer, which supplies water to portions of more than a dozen counties.